cypress-io/testing-workshop-cypress/slides/13-app-actions/PITCHME.md

 Note:
 Only the tests for marking items as completed should fail, because the rest goes through the model to toggle an item.

+## App actions vs Page Objects

+@ul
+- Page Objects write an extra layer of code
+- App actions are a client of the application's model
+- App actions take shortcuts for faster tests
+@ulend